AIcrowd/neurips2019_disentanglement_challenge_starter_kit/README.md

 conda env export --no-build > environment.yml

 # Note the `--no-build` flag, which is important if you want your anaconda env to be replicable across all
+# Or if you have a rather simple softwar runtime, then even a :
+#
+# pip freeze > requirements.txt
+#
+# could work.
 ```

 ### Debugging the packaged software environment